jes/ricochet-group/README.md

 It hasn't been security-tested and is only a hobby project.
 Rely on it at your own risk.

+To try it out, come and join the "Fans of Ricochet" group chat at **ricochet:7kcnmmzhfo22unr2**

 Current status
 --------------